Morgan-Li/Skin-Tracker/README.md

 1. **Start the Application:**
    - Ensure you are in the root of the `Skin-Tracker` directory.
-   - Run `netlify dev` to start both the frontend and backend with Netlify Dev.
+   - Run `netlify dev` to start the backend
+   - Run `npm start` to start the frontend
    - The application should open in your default browser, or you can navigate to the local address provided in the terminal.

 ### Using the Application